Investing term

 The running list of every bid (offer to buy) and ask (offer to sell) waiting at an exchange, sorted by price.

-The order book is the live, sorted list of every resting buy order (bid) and sell order (ask) at an exchange, organized by price.
-It's the raw supply and demand for a security, and trades happen when a buy and sell price meet.
-A deep order book means lots of orders at many prices — high liquidity; a thin one means prices can jump on small trades.
+The order book is the live, sorted list of every resting buy order (bid) and sell order (ask) at an exchange, organised by price.
+It's the raw supply and demand for a security laid out in real time: bids stacked below the current price, asks above it, each with a size.
+A trade happens the moment a buy price and a sell price meet.

 For example